Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Analysis of Noisy Case and Scaling Laws

 \end{theorem}

-This result is a direct corollary by applying Theorem~\ref{thm: muon_upper_bound} to all sub-tasks.
+This result is a direct corollary of applying Theorem~\ref{thm: muon_upper_bound} to all sub-tasks.
+All critical times share a same order since the decent phase task-space update is dominated by the $\mathbf{I}_K$ term, while $o_K(1)$ block matrices introduce lower-order differences and therefore lead to a short mixed phase.
 Indeed, the total loss exhibits \textbf{three phases}: (1) all sub-tasks are in the descent phase; (2) a mixed phase during which some sub-tasks have entered the oscillation while others are still in the descent phase.
 (3) all sub-tasks are in the oscillation phase.
+Substituting $\cL^*$, we have the excess risk at the end of the phase-1 is $\cO(M^2\log K/K)$.
+The detailed computation is provided in Appendix~\ref{sec:muon_excess_risk}.

 Next, we show the following lower bound for the GD loss dynamics.
 Before this, we introduce the concept of linear stability that is widely used to determine the appropriate range for the learning rate in GD dynamics~\citep{wu2018sgd,wu2022alignment,damian2022self}.